Category: Uncategorized

 Samsung Canada

-$129 APRIL SPE/ICE with Flashpoint Training and the Jays Care Foundation (TENTATIVE DATE)
+$129 April SPE/ICE with Flashpoint Training + Toronto Blue Jays Game

-$129 APRIL SPE/ICE with Flashpoint Training and the Jays Care Foundation (TENTATIVE DATE)
+$129 April SPE/ICE with Flashpoint Training + Toronto Blue Jays Game

 Canoe Landing Community Recreation Centre